mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 You can see stats and admin options at ``https://office.<serveraddress>/loleaflet/dist/admin/admin.html``.

 Next, go to Nextcloud.
-Click the menu, and go to :menuselection:`Apps --> Productivity`.
+Click the menu, and go to :guilabel:`Apps --> Productivity`.
 Install the "Collabora Online connector".
-Then, go to :menuselection:`Admin --> Additional settings --> Collabora Online`.
+Then, go to :guilabel:`Admin --> Additional settings --> Collabora Online`.

 Set :guilabel:`Collabora Online server` to :code:`https://office.mousepawmedia.net/`
 and click :guilabel:`Apply`.